mkexc/ezshop/Deliverables/DesignDocument.md

 # High level design

-The model used is MVC (Model-View-Controller) since is a standalone application working on a single cash register.
-The façade class is Shop.
+EZShop is standalone application working indipendently on a single cash register.
+In the implementation, the façade class is EZShop.

 ```plantuml
 @startuml